 It is caused by plaque which is a sticky, colorless film of bacteria that constantly forms on the teeth and surfaces of the mouth.
 Left untreated, it can cause significant damage to the gums and jaw bone and may ultimately result in tooth loss.
 If you have gums that are infected and bleeding, they provide a direct, easy route for toxic oral bacteria to enter the bloodstream.
 Due to the production of bacteria in the mouth, it can also severely impact other systemic health conditions such as high blood pressure, diabetes, etc.

-During regular dental visits, Dr. Flower and our dental hygienists can detect periodontal disease in its early stages before there is significant permanent damage to the gums and jaw bone that support your teeth.
+During regular dental visits, Dr. Jordan and our dental hygienists can detect periodontal disease in its early stages before there is significant permanent damage to the gums and jaw bone that support your teeth.

 Treatment of Periodontal Disease

 Periodontal disease is a chronic condition.
 Like diabetes and high blood pressure, periodontal disease is not curable.
 However, it can be kept under control by a combination of regular professional treatment and diligent home care.